Yunmaa/BMICalculator/README.md

 1. Clone the repository or download the BMI_calculator.ipynb file.
 2. Open the file in Jupyter Notebook or a compatible environment.
 3. Run the program by clicking on the "Run" button in the toolbar or using the "Shift+Enter" keyboard shortcut.
+4. Enter your name and preferred unit system when prompted.
-4. Enter your name, weight in pounds, and height in inches when prompted.
+5. Enter your weight and height in the appropriate units when prompted.
-5. The program will display your BMI and weight status category.
+6. The program will display your BMI and weight status category.

 Note: If the user enters invalid inputs, the program will prompt them to enter valid inputs.